 Munich Airport is committed to a corporate policy of sustainability.
 The orientation on economic, environmental and social goals ensures public acceptance of the airport and consequently the viability of its business model.

 Main features of management and control

 The shareholders’ general meeting is the highest monitoring and decision-making body.
-It decides unanimously on the Group's business fundamentals such as airport expansion, long-term borrowing and the use of financial instruments for hedging purposes.
-All other decisions require a simple majority.
+It decides unanimously on the Group’s business fundamentals including airport expansion and borrowing.
+Moreover, decisions are passed with a simple majority.

 FMG has a Supervisory Board, as specified in Article 1 (1), (6) of the German Co-Determination Act (Mitbestimmungsgesetz - MitbestG).
 The Supervisory Board exercises monitoring and co-determination rights.
 It appoints members of the Executive Board and determines their remuneration.
 Transactions exceeding certain thresholds and terms require Supervisory Board approval.
 The employees’ representatives in the Supervisory Board are elected for a five-year term by the Group employees.
 The shareholders’ representatives are elected by the shareholders’ general meeting.
 Their term in office ends with the shareholders' general meeting that resolves on the formal discharge of the members for the fourth fiscal year after the start of their term in office.

 The Supervisory Board has appointed a proposals committee, a working committee, and an HR committee.
 The proposals committee, working committee and the HR committee were entrusted with the following tasks:

 Committees in the Supervisory Board